JsBergbau/MiTemperature2/README.md

 Once you're connected to the LYWSD03MMC it advertises its values about every 6 seconds, so about 10 temperature/humidity readings per minute.

+## Supported sensors

+This script was originally made to support LYWSD03MMC devices running Xiaomi firmware but support for other hardware and firmware was added later.

+Passive mode (recommended) device support: LYWSD03MMC, MHO-C401, CGG1-M, CGGDK2

+Normal (active connection) device support: LYWSD03MMC

+Qingping format advertisements are supported so it's possible this script also support advertisements sent by other types of Qingping CGG* devices but this is not tested.
+CGG1-M (Mijia version) devices can also run custom ATC firmware by pvvx.
+Then they behave exactly the same as LYWSD03MMCs running custom firmware.
+Qingping sensors only send Qingping format advertisements when running the original Qingping firmware.

 ## Prequisites / Requirements

 You need Python3 3.7 or above because of the dataclasses used in the Callback Function.
 If you don't have Python 3.7 please take the previous version from here https://raw.githubusercontent.com/JsBergbau/MiTemperature2/5d7b215d7b22d4c21d9244f8a4102513b928f2c7/LYWSD03MMC.py.
 This version is a bit behind and connection error handling has a bug.
 If you really need this script, please open and issue and I'll post a new bugfree version.